The Challenges of Modern Leadership: What Does the Future Hold For Leaders?

 The Rise of Flexibility

-Generally, our leaders see the shift as being towards flexibility.
+Generally, our leaders see the shift as being towards flexible working.
 Noelle believes that “more companies have realised that being flexible and working around people’s lives is the way forward.
 The workplace shouldn’t consume your life.
 We will see more people doing a hybrid of working from home and coming into the office.
 Flexibility could also mean changing up hours rather than doing the traditional 9-5“.

 Jennifer explains, “Leaders should be more flexible, be more open to what colleagues’ needs and wants are in-order to recruit, attract and retain key talent.
 If they don’t, people can and will move to organisations where their needs are better met.
 Leaders should expect and want to be more open to doing things differently, being more innovative and being able to think more creatively about how and where people do their jobs.”

-Remote and Hybrid Culture
+Remote & Hybrid Culture

 Mark Thompson, our Head of Growth, believes that remote and hybrid teams are closer teams.
 He explains, “Personally, I feel so much closer to my team than I ever did before, even though I see them in-person less.
 Getting to know everyone on a personal level with flatmates roaming in the background, dogs barking on calls, kids screaming for attention.
 That sense of connection, has for THI at least, led to a stronger more collective culture – we were all in the bunker together.”